crossbridge-community/crossbridge-swc-liquidfun/liquidfun/crossbridge/BuildingFlash.md

 ### Comments

-Work in progress, only tested on Windows 7 x64 platform (MacOS supported, Linux not supported due tooling requirements.
+Work in progress, only tested on Windows 7 x64 platform (MacOS supported, Linux not supported due tooling requirements).